Office project training program. Microsoft Project Online Training

 • cost planning;

-• modeling of various scenarios for project implementation;
+• modeling of various project implementation scenarios;

 • effective use of MS Project in Russian companies;